-Inflammation is the body’s natural response to injury or infection, often causing localized redness, swelling, or heat.
-It possibly causes loss of function of the involved tissues.
+Inflammation is the body’s natural response to injury or infection, often causing localized redness, swelling, pain, or heat.
+It may cause loss of function of the involved tissues.
 Acute inflammation is typically a protective and localized response to infection or injury.
 It’s designed to heal the body and restore normal tissue function.

 If inflammation persists for a prolonged period of time, it becomes chronic inflammation.
 Chronic inflammation can be the result of an infection, autoimmune reaction, or allergy.

-Certain foods have been identified as “anti-inflammatory” and may help to reduce chronic inflammation and pain.
+Certain foods have been identified as anti-inflammatory.
+They may help to reduce chronic inflammation and pain.
 Omega-3 fatty acids found in fish, certain nuts, and even chocolate have all been acknowledged for their anti-inflammatory properties.

-Research into exactly how well these foods can reduce inflammation in the body is mixed, but promising.
+Research into exactly how well these foods reduce inflammation in the body is mixed, but promising.
+One easy way to incorporate anti-inflammatories into your diet is through the use of spices.

 Turmeric is a brilliant yellow spice common in Indian cuisine that you can find in any grocery store.
 Turmeric has been used as a medicine for centuries to treat wounds, infections, colds, and liver disease.